MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Lastly we need the Tenant ID.
-This is an ID you can have hardcoded inside your app or saved as a string resource otherwise you can use the PositionProviderConfig fields from MapsIndoors to get this ID like this:
+Lastly, we need the Tenant ID.
+This is an ID you might have hardcoded inside your app, or saved as a string resource.
+Otherwise you can use the `PositionProviderConfig` fields from MapsIndoors to get this ID like this:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>